myrtje51/bi0inf0rmatics/README.md

 This is a classthat takes a list of genes and uses heat diffusion to predict drugs that are related to the genes.
 A ranking of drugs will be returned based on the amount of heat that the drug ends up with.

 ### Other directories.
-The other two directories are not as important.
+The other two directories are test_codes and intervention-genes.
+Test_codes contain codes that were either used for the preprocessing of some datasets or for testing.
+Intervention-genes contains codes that were used to find the differentially expressed genes in different lifestyle intervention papers.